Organisers take 'difficult decision' to cancel this year's Hope Show

 The decision to cancel the 2021 Hope Show was ‘reluctantly’ taken by the agriculture show’s executive committee.

-The annual event which includes stock judging, sheep dog trials and equestrian and other events is held every August Bank Holiday on the showground at Marsh Farm, in Hope.
+The annual event which includes stock judging, sheep dog trials and equestrian and other events is held every August bank holiday Monday on the showground at Marsh Farm, in Hope.